Skip links

 in Tags

-Renato Dulbecco at a conference in Cold Spring Harbor launches the idea of mapping the entire Human Genome; initially taken in jest or as a science fiction undertaking, it will soon be taken seriously; Dulbecco, Nobel Prize winner, is Italian by birth, a Catholic partisan,
+Renato Dulbecco at a conference in Cold Spring Harbor launches the idea of mapping the entire Human Genome; initially treated with ridicule or as a science fiction undertaking, it will soon be taken seriously; Dulbecco, Nobel Prize winner, is Italian by birth, a Catholic partisan,

 1984